FTC Issues Rules For Disclosure Of Ads By Social Media Influencers

 "That's because an endorsement is an advertisement that the influencer is making on the advertiser's behalf," Atleson says.
 "Indeed, in terms of our own law enforcement activities, our focus so far has been on advertisers or their ad agencies and public relations firms."

 The publication comes on the heels of an FTC statement in October accusing a company of selling over 58,000 fake Twitter followers to people to artificially inflate their influence.
-The consumer watchdog agency's first-ever complaint against social media influencers came in 2017, when they charged two popular YouTubers with failing to disclose that they own an online gambling service they were endorsing.
+The consumer watchdog agency's first-ever complaint against social media influencers came in 2017, when it charged two popular YouTubers with failing to disclose that they own an online gambling service they were endorsing.

-The FTC's actions come as the financial power influencers hold continues to grow larger and larger.
+The FTC's actions come as the financial power that influencers hold continues to grow larger and larger.
 In 2020, the online advertising market on Instagram is expected to reach more than $2.5 billion.

 Paolo Zialcita is an intern on NPR's Newsdesk.